akeneo/pim-community-standard/UPGRADE-1.4.md

 ## Migration to Symfony  2.7

-PIM has been migrated to Symfony 2.7.
-You can read this guide to see all modifications: https://gist.github.com/mickaelandrieu/5211d0047e7a6fbff925.
+PIM now uses Symfony 2.7.
+To ease your migration, you can read this guide: https://gist.github.com/mickaelandrieu/5211d0047e7a6fbff925.

 You can execute the following commands in your project folder: